Nisarg12/Double_wild_battle/ReadMe.txt

 To compile this project, you need to install GNU make and DevkitARM, and place a bpre0.gba in the extracted folder, and then perform a double click on compile.bat/compile.sh.
-A binary of armips v0.8 has been added to this repo.
+A binary of armips (32-bit) v0.8 has been added to this repo.
-(I guess you should have a 64-bit computer)

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;How to Config?;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 1. The free space offset is provided in the 88th line of the file insert.s.